Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 ```
 $ rm -R centrifugo-1.7.9-linux-amd64 && rm centrifugo-1.7.9-linux-amd64.zip
 ```
-Create Centrifugo configuration file (you can set your own "secret", but also you must change it in node configuration file):
+Create Centrifugo configuration file (you can set your own "secret", but also you must change it in node configuration file ‘config.toml’):
 ```
 $ echo '{"secret":"CENT_SECRET"}' > centrifugo/config.json
 ```